Sejong Insider

 Do not think about the money you lost.
 Think about what the remaining money could do.

-If you have a $700 remaining value from a bad investment, don’t focus on the missing $300.
-Focus on the fact that the $700 is currently “trapped” in a bad spot.
+If you have $700 left from a bad investment, don’t focus on the missing $300.
+Focus on the fact that the $700 is currently trapped.
 If you sell, you free up that $700 to be placed into a much better opportunity that might actually grow.

 Set Rules Before You Start